hanse/hot-redux-chassis/README.md

 - ~~Static type-checking using [Flow](https://flowtype.org)~~ (Rewritten to TypeScript!)
 - [ESLint](http://eslint.org/) for linting and [Prettier](https://prettier.org) for auto-formatting
 - [Redux](https://github.com/rackt/redux) and [react-router](https://github.com/rackt/react-router)
-- [redux-observable](https://github.com/redux-observable/redux-observable)and RxJS for managing async actions and side effects
+- [redux-observable](https://github.com/redux-observable/redux-observable) and RxJS for managing async actions and side effects
 - [CSS Modules](https://github.com/css-modules/css-modules) + [PostCSS](https://github.com/postcss/postcss) for next generation scoped CSS modules

+## Github Actions

+A CI/CD pipeline is set up with GitHub Actions.
+The pipeline runs tests, linters, build docker images and publish them to the Package Registry and to Heroku.

 ## Start a New Project